apache/openwhisk-wskdeploy/docs/sync_projects_between_client_and_server.md

 }
 ```

-The only way to determine whether `Extension3` has any dependency is by verifying package binding `whiskUtility`:
+Here, `whiskUtility` is a binding to package `/whisk.system/utils` and part of the current project.
+This signifies that `Extension3` has a dependency on a pre-installed package `/whisk.system/utils`:

 ```
 bx wsk package get whiskUtility